mrezabayat/iamsorush/content/posts/linux-commands/index.md

 ## Find executables

-Some executables are in system path.
+Some executables are in the system path.
 You run them without you know where they reside.
-To know where the binary, source and manual of a command are, run:
+To know where the binary, source and manual of command are, run:

 ```bash
 whereis ls